neurolib-dev/neurolib/README.md

   <img src="resources/gw_simulated.png">
 </p>

-The quality of the fit of this simulation can be computed by correlating the simulated functional connectivity matrix above to the empirical resting-state functional connectivity for each subject.
+The quality of the fit of this simulation can be computed by correlating the simulated functional connectivity matrix above to the empirical resting-state functional connectivity for each subject of the dataset.
 This gives us an estimate of how well the model reproduces inter-areal BOLD correlations.
 As a rule of thumb, a value above 0.5 is considered good.

-We can compute the quality of the fit of the simulated data using `func.fc` to calculate a functional connectivity of `N` (`N` = number of brain regions) time series and and `fund.matrix_correlation` to compare this matrix to empirical data.
+We can compute the quality of the fit of the simulated data using `func.fc()` which calculates a functional connectivity matrix of `N` (`N` = number of brain regions) time series.
+We use `func.matrix_correlation()` to compare this matrix to empirical data.

 ```python
 scores = [func.matrix_correlation(func.fc(aln.BOLD.BOLD[:, 5:]), fcemp) for fcemp in ds.FCs]